-Below are some promo images from Matt Smith’s final episode, Time Of The Doctor.
+Below are a selection of promo pics from Matt Smith’s final outing.

 After taking an impressive £1.8million at the UK box office the fiftieth anniversary special of Doctor Who has made an impressive $4.8million.

 The specially filmed 3D special played in 660 US cinemas on Monday.

 After only being open for one day, Day of the Doctor globally racked up £6.5million and is currently second place in the US film charts.

 With the success of this, I’d say a Doctor Who movie is pretty much guaranteed.

 In which we actually discuss Doctor Who, yes, actual Doctor Who.
 Martyn and new host Mark look at The Bells Of Saint John.
 It’s also our longest episode to date.